 - I. All harvest areas to be treated, - II.
-And all roads and stream crossings to be constructed or used (designating their season of use). - d.
-A listing of harvest areas where a declaration is proposed in lieu of a survey for areas not likely to meet regeneration standards (per TM Reg 141.9) and harvest areas where re-treatment is proposed (per TM Reg 142.1.) - I. Blocks where 'let it grow' is the retreatment strategy will require survey information supporting re-treatment rationale. - II.
+And all roads and stream crossings to be constructed or used. - d) A listing of harvest areas where a declaration is proposed in lieu of a survey for areas not likely to meet regeneration standards (per TM Reg 141.61(1)) and harvest areas where re-treatment is proposed (per TM Reg 141.6(2)) - I. Blocks where 'let it grow' is the retreatment strategy will require survey information supporting re-treatment rationale. - II.
 May be submitted for review and approval at any time throughout the year for approval to ensure timeliness of treatments.